dbmcclain/AperturePhotometry/README.md

 Print a report of the found stars for image _img_.
 By default the report is shown in magnitude order, but you can specify :X or :Y ordering.

-There is a facility for planting fake stars, then reaping them together with real stars.
-Afterward the list of known fake stars is checked againt the list of harvested stars to see how well the engine performed.
-Do this for a series of known magnitudes to get an estimate for the quality of measurements being performed, and its repeatability.
-Also allows for estimating the limiting magnitude in the image, or the probability of detecting a faint star at some magnitude.
 ```
 COM.RAL.PHOTOMETRY 7 > (report-stars *sub*)